ibm-telemetry/telemetry-js/README.md

 Captures data relating to the instrumented package's installer(s) and dependencies installed alongside it.
 Specifically:

-- Projects (name and version) that installed the instrumented package at the specified (instrumented) version.
+- Project names and versions that installed the instrumented package at the instrumented version.
-- Projects (name and version) that are installed along with the instrumented package at the specified (instrumented) version.
+- Package names and versions that are installed along with the instrumented package at the instrumented version.

 This data can help answer questions such as: